 Although nurses can become RNs with a minimum of a diploma or associate’s degree, they are often encouraged to go on for a BSN degree to ensure that they have the adequate preparation they need to take on these kinds of expanded roles and responsibilities.
 A BSN is also needed if a nurse ever wants to go on for a master’s degree (MSN), which is required in order to become an advanced practice nurse.

 Why You Might Need an MSN

 Just like a high school diploma is needed to apply to a college, you won’t be able to get an MSN without earning your bachelor’s degree.
-It’s not uncommon for someone to get a bachelor’s degree in a field like Natural Sciences, Respiratory Therapy, or any other kind of academic science program, and then apply for a masters in Nursing.
-However, for students who are already on the nursing career track in their undergraduates studies and intend on pursing their masters in Nursing, Florida National University’s (FNU) RN to MSN’s academic program is the perfect fit.
+It’s not uncommon for someone to get a bachelor’s degree in a field like Natural Sciences, Respiratory Therapy, or any other kind of academic science program, and then apply for a master’s in Nursing.
+However, for students who are already on the nursing career track in their undergraduate studies and intend on pursuing their masters in Nursing, Florida National University’s (FNU) RN to MSN’s academic program is the perfect fit.

 What FNU RN-to-MSN Has to Offer

 FNU’s MSN’s graduate program is designed to build on the nursing and educational experience that the student acquired during their studies under the BSN program.
 If you are already an RN, the RN-to-MSN will work for you too!
 This program is considered somewhat of an accelerated curriculum because it is designed with the assumption that you already have a general knowledge of the nursing industry.